Security Best Practices for Recipes

 # Storing Sensitive Data

-Caution should be taken when storing sensitive data in Workato FileStorage or Table Storage, including personal data that would fall under privacy laws and regulations, financial data, and/or healthcare data.
+Caution should be taken when storing sensitive data in Workato FileStorage or Data tables, including personal data that would fall under privacy laws and regulations, financial data, and/or healthcare data.
 While Workato protects such data at rest and in transit through encryption, customers are responsible for assessing whether storage of such data is appropriate and allowable given their own policies and legal/regulatory requirements, as well as applying appropriate access controls.
 Note in particular that Workato is not at present PCI certified.